Financial Aid

 Direct PLUS Loans

 If the amount of your DUL loan doesn't cover your graduate school costs for the year, you can choose to cover your additional education costs with a Direct PLUS Loan.
-You will have to have a credit check to apply for this type of federal student loan.
+You must have a credit check to apply for this type of federal student loan.

 Public Service Loan Forgiveness Program

-Also, if you work in a public service job you may qualify for loan forgiveness after a certain period of time via the Public Service Loan Forgiveness Program (PSLF).
+Also, if you work in a public service job you may qualify for loan forgiveness after a specific time via the Public Service Loan Forgiveness Program (PSLF).

 3. TEACH Grant

-4. If the master’s degree you’re working on is intended for a career in teaching, you may qualify for the Teacher Education Assistance for College and Higher Education (TEACH) Grant.
-This form of financial aid will provide you with up to $4,000 each school year.
+4. Suppose the master’s degree you’re working on is intended for a career in teaching.
+In that case, you may qualify for the Teacher Education Assistance for College and Higher Education (TEACH) Grant.
+This financial aid will provide up to $4,000 each school year.
 You will need to be sure the grad program qualifies and/or the college you’re attending is eligible to provide TEACH Grants.
-A financial aid counselor at your college will be able to provide details.
+A financial aid counselor at your college can provide details.

 5. Federal Work-Study Program

 6. While the original question mentions you’re a full-time working professional, the Federal Work-Study (FWS) program offers part-time jobs for graduate students.
-The money you earn working in the FWS program is an extra source of income that goes toward any other educational expenses you may have.
-This form of financial aid may be hard to achieve if you’re currently a full-time working professional—but it is a financial aid option.
+The money you earn working in the FWS program is an extra source of income for any other educational expenses you may have.
+This form of financial aid may be hard to achieve if you’re a full-time working professional—but it is a financial aid option.

 7. Federal Pell Grant

 8. This type of financial aid does not have to be paid back.
-In fact most grants do not.
+Most grants do not.
 The Federal Pell Grant is not a loan and is set aside for low-income families.
 Some graduate teacher certification programs, such as a Master of Arts in Education or a Master of Science in Education, qualify for Pell Grants.
 Pell Grant amounts change each year.
-The current maximum Federal Pell Grant for 2024-2025 is $7,395.
+The current maximum Federal Pell Grant for 2025-2026 is $7,395.
 Factors like enrollment status and cost of attendance affect the amount you may earn.

 Paying for Grad School If You Don’t Qualify for Federal Financial Aid